adamedx/scriptclass/src/scriptobject/DESIGN.md

 The `NativeObjectBuilder` class models an object that constructs objects with a particular implementation.
 For `NativeObjectBuilder`, the native implementation is simply PowerShell's `PSCustomObject` type.
 By calling sequences of methods to add methods and properties, a `PSCustomObject` object can be built to whatever configuration is required.
-Objects of htis class contain the following methods:
+Objects of this class contain the following methods:

 * Constructor: Takes in an optional type name, an optional prototype to start with, and a mode for create or modify actions
 * AddMethod -- adds a method to the target object being built